fp7mplane/protocol-ri/README.md

 This document defines the terminology for the mPlane protocol in section 2, describes the architecture used by the protocol in section 3, defines the Information Model in detail in section 4 and bindings to session protocols in section 5.
 Section 6 outlines concrete workflows which can be used by the protocol.

-Section 7 outlines additional features of the Reference Implementation which, while not providing a normative reference for the mPlane protocol
+Section 7 outlines additional features of the Reference Implementation which, while not providing a normative reference for the mPlane protocol, are useful for using this module to demonstrate how mPlane works.

 # Terminology